JelF/rest-psql-web-server/README.md

 nginx accepts request and calls lua script wich extracts request metadata and incodes it to json.
-JSON is passed to `bin/query` which executes `app.MAIN` with `psql` and gets text response wich is passed back.
+JSON is passed to `bin/query` which executes `app.MAIN` with `psql` and gets json with status, headers and body.
 Nginx config can be found at `config/ngix.conf` and processed by sed to replace <ROOT> with repo dir